rockaut/at_community.zabbix/README.md

 ### Python and Ansible requirements

-The devcontainer pip-installs all things in /requirements.txt (like ansible-base and zabbix-api) on build.
+The devcontainer pip-installs all things in [requirements.txt](https://github.com/rockaut/at_community.zabbix/blob/main/requirements.txt) - like ansible-base and zabbix-api - on build.
 This way it speeds up the actuall container startup.
-On startup it then also ansible-galaxy installs things from /ansible/requirements.yml.
+While startup it then also installs things from [/ansible/requirements.yml](https://github.com/rockaut/at_community.zabbix/blob/main/ansible/requirements.yml) with ansible-galaxy.
 If you want to pull you own fork of the collection (or others) just change the collection dependencies there.

 It was never easier to contribute to the community collection ;-) .